 Changing skills set

 Retail investment is not for the faint hearted.
 Void and default risks were rising prior to the pandemic.
 The skills required by retail property professionals have also changed.
 Property managers no longer can get away with just retail expertise but require a wider skills set and knowledge base.
-The more creative or imaginative the mix in their care than the greater the skills they need to support, manage and market their tenants.
+The more creative or imaginative the mix in their care then the greater the skills they need to support, manage and market their tenants.
 Hence, in shopping mall management the emphasis is on building the right team of specialist skills.

 For small-scale retail landlords, in a market where the ownership of retailing assets has become increasingly fragmented, owners are less likely to have the necessary skills and knowledge.
 In an investment market where there is “no sitting on hands any longer”, small landlords have become increasingly reliant on the advice of external practitioners to manage their assets.
 Hopefully these professionals can handle and adapt to the challenges this ever-changing market throws at them.